f5devcentral/techxchange-gitops-lab/docs/introduction.md

 ## Fork the lab repository

 1. On your desktop (not the lab VM), you will need to fork the lab repository to your GitHub account.
-If this is your first time, then take a few minutes to review the [GitHub Docs on how to Fork a repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo).
+If this is your first time, you may want to review the [GitHub Docs on how to Fork a repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo) after completing this lab.

     You can complete this task through the [repository GitHub UI](https://github.com/f5devcentral/techxchange-gitops-lab):